dk-liang/Awesome-Visual-Transformer/README.md

 Collect some Transformer with Computer-Vision (CV) papers.

-If you find some overlooked papers, please open issues or pull requests.
+If you find some overlooked papers, please open issues or pull requests (recommended).

 ## Papers